 Cinnamon Granola with Almonds

 This cinnamon granola with almonds is a sweet and satisfying addition to your breakfast!
 Add over yogurt, fruit, or top oatmeal!
-An adult take on a breakfast favorite: this healthy granola recipe is vegan, gluten free, and SO yummy.
+An adult take on a breakfast favorite: this easy granola recipe is vegan, dairy free, and SO yummy.
 Made with oats, nuts, maple syrup, and spices.

 Check out this recipe